jeppeter/extargsparse/README.md

 		'$' : '+'
-	}  the dep_handler will call __main__ it is the main package ,other packages will make the name of it ,and the args is the only one add
+	}  the dep_handler will call __main__ it is the main package ,other packages will make the name of it ,and the args is the only one add if you just call shell_eval_out it will make the function name as the variable  to set for the commandname see [shellout example](#shellout-example)

 * special flag '$' is for args in main command '$' for subnargs in sub command